 Whenever a new placement is made or the child moves placement, the child's Chronology should be updated.

-The child's social worker must notify the Safeguarding and Review Unit of the placement within two working days of the child becoming looked after, so that the necessary arrangements for the allocation of an Independent Reviewing Officer (IRO) (within 5 working days of the child becoming looked after wherever possible) and the child's first Looked After Review can be made.
-See the Looked After Reviews Procedure for the procedures relating to reviews, including the responsibility for invitations to reviews.
+The child's social worker must notify the Safeguarding and Review Unit of the placement within 2 working days of the child becoming Looked After, so that the necessary arrangements for the allocation of an Independent Reviewing Officer (IRO) (within 5 working days of the child becoming Looked After wherever possible) and the child's first Children in Care Review can be made.
+See the Children in Care Reviews Procedure for the procedures relating to reviews, including the responsibility for invitations to reviews.

 6.4 Health Care

 Before or at the time of the placement, the social worker should request the parent to transfer the child's personal child health record.
-Where this is lost or not available, the social worker should ask for a replacement to be issued and ask the Specialist Nurse for Children Looked After to assist with providing any information to complete the record.
+Where this is lost or not available, the social worker should ask for a replacement to be issued and ask the Specialist Nurse for Children in Care to assist with providing any information to complete the record.

-The social worker should also contact the Specialist Nurse for Children Looked After to arrange a Health Care Assessment before the placement or, if not reasonably practicable before the first Looked After Review (i.e. within 20 working days of the placement) so that the completion of a Health Care Plan is in time for the child's first Looked After Review.
-See Health Care Assessments and Plans Procedure.
+The social worker should also contact the Specialist Nurse for Children in Care to arrange a Health Care Assessment before the placement or, if not reasonably practicable before the first Children in Care Review (i.e. within 20 working days of the placement) so that the completion of a Health Care Plan is in time for the child's first Children in Care Review.
+See Health Care Assessments and Health Action Plans Procedure.